ispc/ispc/docs/ispc.rst

     float rcp_fast(float v)
     uniform float rcp_fast(uniform float v)

-A standard set of minimum and maximum functions is available.
+A standard set of minimum and maximum functions is available for all ispc standard types.
 These functions also map to corresponding intrinsic functions.

 ::